chrisjsewell/ipypublish/README.md

 I also use the Firefox Split Pannel extension to view the {name}_viewpdf.html page and monitor changes to the pdf.

+[bookbook](https://github.com/takluyver/bookbook) is another package with some conversion capabilities.

 ## Acknowledgements

 I took strong influence from: